jolanglinais/outreach/blog/git-workflow.md

 #### <a name="oss"></a> Open Source

 I recommend this [guide][ossguide] for contributing to open source.
 GitHub provides great functionalities which should be utilized for the best possible experience of contributing developers.
-Issues can be tagged for ease of navigation, protections can be enforced to prevent direct commits to `master`, and multiple reviewers can be required.
+Issues can be tagged for ease of navigation, protections can be enforced to prevent direct commits to `main`, and multiple reviewers can be required.

 This guide is aimed at providing a framework which fosters a healthy, collaborative atmosphere.
 All of this can be applied and tweaked for any open source or proprietary tech team environment.